-Authentification multifacteur (MFA) – MFA improves security by requiring an added credential, such as a fingerprint (biometric), acceptance of a push notification via authenticator app, or a one-time password (OTS) delivered via text message or email.
+Multifactor Authentication (MFA)– MFA improves security by requiring an added credential, such as a fingerprint (biometric), acceptance of a push notification via authenticator app, or a one-time password (OTS) delivered via text message or email.
 With MFA, even with login credentials, an attack will not succeed in gaining access to targeted resources.

-Autorisation – Authorization is used to determine the [authenticated] user’s approved level of access.
+Authorization – Authorization is used to determine the [authenticated] user's approved level of access.
 In the enterprise, entities are granted certain privileges related to what may be accessed, based on their roles, and such access may be extremely granular.
 For example, an accountant may have extensive privileges within most financial applications, but not those related to compensation.

 Questionable yet common practices, like simple passwords and password reuse, enable bad actors to gain access to valuable data, such as birth dates and Social Security numbers.
 Attackers can steal this data and sell it on the black market, or they can use the data to carry out fraudulent activities, such as account takeover (ATO), which increased 307 percent from 2019 to 2020.
 In a successful ATO, an attacker can move money, open other accounts, and create financial havoc for the customer and the institution.
-Read more about ATO in this Blog.
+Read more about ATO in this blog.